ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 You can also read the news [on our website](https://www.libelektra.org/news/0.9.<<VERSION>>-release)

 You can try out the latest Elektra release using our docker image [elektra/elektra](https://hub.docker.com/r/elektra/elektra).
-This is the quickest way to get started with Elektra without compiling and other obstacles.

-Get started with Elektra by running `docker run -it elektra/elektra`.
+This is the quickest way to get started with Elektra without compiling and other obstacles, simply run `docker run -it elektra/elektra`.

 ## TOML

 The highlight of this release is the [TOML plugin](https://www.libelektra.org/plugins/toml).
 The TOML plugin has a similar huge feature set as the INI plugin, but is written in a much cleaner and more maintainable way using flex and bison.
-Furthermore, it follows the popular TOML spec.
+Furthermore, it follows the popular [TOML spec](https://toml.io).

 It has nearly no run-time dependency, it only needs `base64` if binary values are needed.